But first! An Invitation!

 Getting Ready to Pivot

 Even if you did a business plan for 2020, you probably want to think it through again in light of the global health crisis and the impact it’s having on your clients, sales revenues, suppliers, costs and your employees.
-It will probably get worse before it gets better.
+It will probably get worse before it gets better so choose the top service providers when it comes to business plan writing.
 What can you do to minimize economic hardship now and to get set up for success when we get past the worst of the crisis?

-You might want to rethink your strategy.
+You might want to rethink your strategy and hire Chorley Digital, visit their site here.
 That’s called strategic flexibility or the ability to pivot your products/services or your target market.
 For me that starts with an in depth look at my client’s strengths, weaknesses, opportunities and threats (SWOT).
 These four categories might have some different factors now than they did the last time you did the analysis.
 Here are some examples of factors you may not have listed before.

 - We are all working remotely.